fallen-icarus/cardano-loans/README.md

     - Exactly 1 LoanID that corresponds to the `loanId` in the datum.
 This is the Lock NFT.
     - The amount of collateral whose relative value (based on the datum's `collateralization`) is >= the datum's `loanPrinciple`.
-12. There must be a corresponding output to the `lenderAddress` for each loan accepted.
-The value must be the amount of ADA specified in the Offer UTxO's `offerDeposit` field and 1 LoanID token that corresponds to that loan.
+12. There must be a corresponding output to the proper `lenderAddress` for each loan accepted.
+The value must be the amount of ADA specified in the Offer UTxO's `offerDeposit` field plus 1 LoanID token that corresponds to that loan.
 This LoanID token is the Key NFT.
-The datum must be the tuple `(minting_policy_id,"Accepted")`.
+The datum must be the tuple `(beacon policy id,"Accepted")`.
 13. The borrower (signified by the credential in the redeemer) must approve the transaction.

 In essence, the collateral calculation is: